|

 Annual Holiday Party, Friday December 13

 Don't let that Friday the 13th date scare you off!
 Our annual Holiday Party is sure to be a great event, as it is every year.
 As in the past two years, the event will be held in the Our Lady of Mt.
-Carmel parish hall at 9 El Caminito Rd, in the heart of Carmel Valley Village.
+Carmel parish hall at 9 El Caminito Rd, in the heart of Carmel Valley Village from 5:30-9:30PM.

 WHAT'S BEEN HAPPENING WITH THE GARDEN CLUB?November 7 Club Meeting - Landscaping with Plant Communities